pedrohenriquerissato/nlw/server/README.md

 # README
-Sample node server for next level week a RocketSeat course
+Sample node server for next level week a RocketSeat course.

+Server must be running for Mobile and Frontend versions to work.

 # INSTALL
 Clone this repo